redneck3m/Sniper/README.md

 # Sniper
 GUI that sets up a website which hijacks the clipboard and executes commands.
+Tested on Kali 2019

 Install with: